 Our Drought Plan details how we will ensure that we can always provide sufficient water for our customer's basic needs. however bad a drought becomes.
 It confirms how we will manage a future drought, what trigger levels can be used to identify when action is required, and what those actions are to ensure we maintain resilient supplies. even during the most severe of droughts.
 It also outlines how the effects of a drought and drought actions will be communicated to our customers and takes account of the need to undertake environmental monitoring at those sites potentially affected by the implementation of drought actions.
-Drought Plans are submitted by all English and Welsh water companies every five years.
+Drought Plans are submitted sure this happens and that there is enough water for every one of our customers - now and in the future.